SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Failure mode: recoverable failure.
 - Failure payload: none.
-- Response payload: list of strings with the query's result (as taken from the "notice" feedback with the given indices, or all notice feedback if `null`).
+- Response payload: list of strings with the query's result (as taken from the "info" / "notice" feedback with the given indices, or all "info" / "notice" feedback if `null`).

 ### `json_query`